DIG For Students

 From the annual survey we collect data from all countries and store them in a database at NHH Norwegian School of Economics organized by country, year, industry, firm, and constructs.
 Data is, on request, made available for research.

-In a world with increasing levels of digitalization, we see that organization often operate within so-called digital ecosystems.
+In a world with increasing levels of digitalization, we see that organizations often operate within so-called digital ecosystems.
 Thus, understanding digital ecosystems is relevant because it represents a new way of organizing economic activity, and because this new way is rapidly capturing “market shares” from alternative and more traditional ways of organizing and coordinating economic activities.
 By traditional ways we mean those methods of organization and coordination that rely on integrated hierarchical solutions within one diversified firm, as transactions between independent parties in a market, or by regular alliances or collaboration-projects.

 What sets digital ecosystems apart is that they typically arise in situations where a range of different technologies and areas of expertise are needed to interact (seamlessly and continually) to realize a value creation potential or some specific value proposition.
 These technologies and areas of expertise are possessed by more than one organization, often with diverse backgrounds, which requires coordination.
 This coordination is mostly achieved by standardizing the interfaces between the different modules of the system.
 If this interface is respected, modules will work together even if those working on the different modules remain independent firms.
 Data and information can flow unrestricted across modules, participants in the system can specialize on different modules and innovate and experiment on their own - without the need for permission or funding from some central decision maker.
-As a result, digital ecosystems have in many settings demonstrated an ability to innovate faster, specialize more, and create bundles of complementary goods and services that users’ value more effectively than alternative arrangements
+As a result, digital ecosystems have in many settings demonstrated an ability to innovate faster, specialize more, and create bundles of complementary goods and services that users value more effectively than alternative arrangements

 Despite this common understanding, academics and practitioners struggle with several core aspects of digital ecosystems which ultimately affects their ability to create and capture value from operating in such systems.
 On one hand, the large variation, complexity and dynamism of these systems make it difficult to understand how they are born/created, how they function, how they compete and change, and how to navigate and position within them.
 Or in more general terms: how to think about strategy in and for digital ecosystems.